48 Hours in Charlotte! (And A Lot of Shrimp and Grits)

 If Jason’s isn’t on your radar yet, and you’re near one…they give you free ice cream for dessert.
 You’re welcome.

 After my big sandwich escapade, I admit…I was still exhausted.
 I decided to head back to enjoy my Embassy Suite and take in my view…and, maybe some room service.
-I couldn’t resist ordering my 3rd helping that trip of Shrimp and Grits.
+How could I resist ordering my 3rd helping that trip of Shrimp and Grits?
 It hit the spot and was perfect as I relaxed on the couch watching Nick at Nite.

 I awoke ready to see as much as I could of Charlotte and started in Uptown on Tryon Street where I would be checking out the Levine Center for the Arts.
 Waiting for the Mint Museum to open at 11, I stumbled into the Wells Fargo Museum.
 Free, and open daily, the Wells Fargo Museum chronicles the massive financial institute’s beginnings as not only a banking source but, your carrier for anything you might have needed to be parceled.

 Since Wells Fargo acquired Charlotte-based Wachovia Bank a few years back, much of their artifacts and history in the museum also apply to Wachovia.
 I was especially intrigued to learn about Lucy Gamble, who was Wachovia’s first bank teller.
 At first a bookkeeper, Gamble was asked to fill in as a teller when there was a manpower shortage due to World War 1.

 Another fun fact: Many of the female clients of Wachovia would enter the bank with nearly a million dollars (?!!?) tucked in their stockings.
 Since this caused some embarrassing moments for other customers as well as the male bank tellers, banks started implementing “Stocking Rooms” so ladies could un-tuck their wad in private.
 This was a thing until the next great invention: A handbag.